 Alcoholism and Stress

 Stress-induced hair loss, also called telogen effluvium (TE), is the body’s reaction to shock.
-Your hair grows and sheds in cycles, and when TE strikes, hair follicles essentially “shut down” and fail to replenish everyday shedding.
-TE often manifests a few months after a death in the family, loss of a job or divorce.
-But everyday stress, anxiety and depression contributes to long-term TE hair loss.
+Your hair grows and sheds in cycles, and when TE strikes, hair follicles essentially “shut down” and fail to replenish the scalp from everyday shedding.
+TE often manifests a few months after a death in the family, loss of a job, or divorce.
+But everyday stress, anxiety, and depression contributes to long-term TE hair loss.

-How does TE and stress related to alcohol?
+How do TE and stress relate to alcohol?
 Everyday drinking takes a massive toll on your nervous system, often leading to panic attacks or emotional breakdowns.
 Those who engage in binge drinking strictly on the weekends can also suffer emotional distress for weeks – even when they aren’t actively consuming alcohol.
-When misused, alcohol instigates ongoing worry, shame, embarrassment and mental anguish.
+When misused, alcohol instigates ongoing worry, shame, embarrassment, and mental anguish.
 These side effects are the primary instigators of ongoing TE.

 Alcohol is prevalent in society and hard to avoid in social situations.
 But, drinking in moderation eliminates your risk of alcohol-induced hair loss, along with other illnesses like fatty liver and cirrhosis.
 According to the Centers for Disease Control and Prevention, moderate drinking is defined as one drink per day for women and two drinks per day for men.²

 If you believe you suffer from uncontrolled drinking or a preoccupation with alcohol, you might be an alcoholic.
 Talk with your physician about treatments such as rehabilitation, counseling and local meetings.